arthurmco/familyline-testbed/README.md

  - Your compiler needs to support C++17, because of that namespace thing

  - On Windows, you will might need to use the environment variable `TRIBALIA_FIND_PKG` to tell cmake where some dependencies can be found.
+   If you build with VS 2017 and its integrated cmake builder, you need to change the `CMakeSettings.json` to where you downloaded the libraries and includes.

  - On FreeBSD, you need to install pkg-config, it finds some dependencies this way ( use `pkg install pkgconf`)

  - Only clang++ > 5 is supported (something to do with template deduction, supported in gcc7 and in libstdc++  but not in clang5).

-## Use Boost!

-I hate that library.
-It's weird, unnecessary and heavyweight.
-Tribalia will never use Boost.
+   (I might be wrong, however.
+I only tried once)

 ## Rewrite in Rust!

-No.
+Now it's opensource.
+This means **YOU CAN REWRITE, DAWG**

+## License

+Every file in this game is licensed under the MIT license, the best in existence.

+Copyright (C) 2016-2018 Arthur Mendes.